Moonglow Books

 Killer Island - Robert KOEHNE

+A beautiful island with a dark past.
 No. 1 Crime Novel on KI!
 READ THE NOVEL THEY DON'T WANT YOU READING ON THE ISLAND!

 Robert Koehne’s vivid descriptions of the Island’s beautiful scenery and local characters will have you enthralled as you unravel its dark secrets.

+After a turbulent career on the mainland and an equally choppy ferry ride, new police constable Dudley ‘Deadly’ Nicholls arrives on the Island.
+He is expected to toe the line but when he stumbles upon a dark secret, he fights against all odds to uncover the truth.
 He soon discovers that things are not what they seem in this idyllic tourist destination.
 With the Island’s famous Flinders Chase Cup set to go ahead, the high rollers are flying in and heading down to the luxurious Acacia Bay Resort.
 Ambitious and resourceful Mayor Don Ferris is hatching a plan to boost the local economy, while environmentalist Kurt Nilsen has other plans when he embarks on a four-day trek along the southern coast of ‘Killer Island’.

 ABOUT THE AUTHOR